renlizha/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/multi_aocx/device_code_split/README.md

   - `per_kernel` - a separate device code module is created for each SYCL kernel.
   - `per_source` - a separate device code module is created for each source.
 - Users do not need to manually restructure their code or source files to get smaller hardware image files.
 This flag allows the compiler to do so automatically.
-- When using the `-fsycl-device-code-split` flag, all kernels will be recompiled if any code or the target is changed unless we use the `-reuse-exe` flag (described below) to specify to the compiler which hardware images can be reused.
+- When using the `-fsycl-device-code-split` flag, all kernels will be recompiled if any code or the target is changed unless you use the `-reuse-exe` flag (described below) to specify to the compiler which hardware images can be reused.
+- The total compile time will likely be longer, but the main perk is if your image is getting too large to fit on the FPGA, this can be a nice way to split them.

 `-reuse-exe=<exe>` re-uses the device binary embedded within the previously compiled SYCL binary <exe>.